phuongxuanvo/orapig/doc/orapig.rst

 - Generate reST documentation for the package.
 - Ability to generate system package interfaces without logging in as sys.
-- gen and distribute:  import orapig.10g.db_output
+- gen and distribute?:  import orapig.10g.db_output

 Generating Package Documentation
 --------------------------------